 While many developing nations are more prepared for a pandemic than they have ever been in the past, some remain ill-equipped.
-As experts have reiterated, resources, intensified surveillance and capacity building should be urgently prioritized in these countries.
+As experts have reiterated, resources, intensified surveillance and capacity building should be urgently prioritised in these countries.

 The risks of global health emergencies to developing and conflict affected countries must be anticipated and prepared for.
-This includes understanding the destabilizing effects of diseases, and the likelihood of subsequent crises spilling over into surrounding countries.
+This includes understanding the destabilising effects of diseases, and the likelihood of subsequent crises spilling over into surrounding countries.
 Global health pandemics not only infect people but can also incite economic decline, social unrest and conflict.
 All of which can also provoke and aggravate each other.
 This undercuts efforts to contain crises and can have long-lasting implications that reverse years of development progress.

 The recent emergence of the disease in developing nations means the real battle against the pandemic is only just beginning.
 This will be a lengthy fight, and triumph will only be achieved through a persistent, strong and united international effort.